 - Lakeshore Park: This small lake is a residential neighborhood of Newark.
 It is stocked with trout and catfish, and offers warmwater fishing.
 There is easy access along the shoreline, but be warned, there are no restroom facilities.

 - San Antonio Reservoir: 825 acres.
 This reservoir, located two and one-half miles east of Sunol, is operated as a domestic water supply by the San Francisco Water Department and is closed to the public.

 - Shadow Cliff Reservoir: 143 acres.
 This lake is located two miles west of Pleasanton and is managed by the East Bay Regional Park District.
-It is populated with warmwater fishes and is stocked by the California Department of Fish and Wildlife and District with catchable trout when water conditions are suitable.
-Catfish are periodically stocked by the District.
-Boat rentals are available, and you can use your own boat.
+This former quarry pit supports a trophy largemouth bass population and is stocked by the California Department of Fish and Wildlife and the District with catchable trout in cooler months.
+The lake waters are almost always clear following rain events. .
+Catfish are stocked by the District during the summer months.
+Boat rentals are available during the summer or you can use your own boat.
 No power boats can be used.
-The concessionaire operates a “pay per catch” area inside the lake during the winter months.
-For information, call (925) 846-2344.

-- Lake Temescal: 15 acres.
-This small reservoir in northeast Oakland is managed by the East Bay Regional Park District.
-It has a population of warmwater game fishes and is stocked with catchable trout and catfish by the Department and District when conditions are suitable.
+- Lake Temescal: This 10 acre reservoir in northeast Oakland is managed by the East Bay Regional Park District.
+It has a population of warmwater game fishes including largemouth bass, bluegill and sunfish.
+It is stocked with catchable trout and catfish in the summer.
 No boating allowed.